 The best thing to do is to try to stick something in the dog’s mouth.
 This will work as a gag for the dog, and he will let go.
 The dog’s mouth can be dirty, and infection is possible.
 If you are ever bitten by a dog, I suggest going to the doctor, even if it’s a minor bite.

-- Don’t Miss: Preventing Dog Attacks Begins With the Owner
+Don’t Miss: Preventing Dog Attacks Begins With You

 Because dogs are domesticated, they are usually not going to bite unless they feel it’s a last resort or they are provoked.
 If you encounter an unfamiliar dog, my suggestion is to just leave it alone and call the local animal control.